Previous dayJanuary 28, 2026Next day

 12.0 km---✓ ReviewedUSGS →

-On January 28, 2026, worldwide seismic activity registered a magnitude 2.2 earthquake 9 km SW of Karluk, Alaska at 23:16 UTC.
+Reports of a magnitude 2.2 earthquake 9 km SW of Karluk, Alaska came in on January 28, 2026 at 23:16 UTC.
 This was a shallow crustal earthquake, focused at 12.0 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 57.497°, -154.547°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 57.497°N, -154.547°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-01-28